 In 1197 William became the first King of Scotland to gain real (as opposed to nominal) control over Caithness.
 During his rule he established many royal burghs in eastern Scotland up to the Moray Firth, and extended the use of sheriffs in the same area.
 Perth and Stirling became major centres of royal administration.

 William was also known for his support for the Scottish Church.
-In 1178 William I founded a monastery at Arbroath for a group of Tironesian monks previously resident at Kelso.
+In 1178 William I founded Arbroath Abbey for a group of Tironesian monks previously resident at Kelso.
 He also bestowed considerable lands and great wealth on the Abbey.
 In 1182 Pope Lucius III bestowed in him the great papal honour, a Golden Rose.
 In 1188 Pope Clement III gave his personal protection to the Scottish Church.
 And in 1192, the Pope issued a Bull that recognised the independence of the Scottish Church (previously under the authority of the Archbishop of York) reporting directly to Rome.

 William died on 4 December 1214 in Stirling at the age of 71.
 His son and successor, Alexander II helped carry his body to its place of burial in front of the high altar in the still only partially completed Abbey Church at Arbroath.
+A more modern stone marks the location of his grave in Arbroath Abbey today.